corinthiablack/ScriptingProject/README.md

 ```
 ### PartitionFinder
 Free open source software to select best-fit partitioning schemes and models of molecular evolution for phylogenetic analysis.

 ***You are not require to run this package.
 Best-fit partitioning schemes and models have been added to .nex file for MrBayes.
+Additional information can be found on the link provided above.
 ### MrBayes

 Create new directory for MrBayes